mariojaspers/QuicksightAthena01/README.md

 1. Open the **Athena** console from the Services dropdown.
 2. Create a table manually called **orders** in the a database named **labs** through Athena's utility:
 <br/>![alt text](/images/CreateManualTable.png)</br>
+3. Enter the folder location of your dataset. s3://<your bucket name>/B2B/orders/
+4. Select CSV as the format of your file.
+5. Start defining the structure of your table:
 ### Orders Schema
 |Field Name|Data Type|
 |----------|:--------|